Uniform Poincar\'e inequality in o-minimal structures: Introduction

 \section{Introduction}

+Poincar\'e type inequalities are very valuable tools in the theory of PDE as well as in variational or numerical analysis.
+There are mainly two directions in the contemporary research: characterizing domains on which Poincar\'e type inequalities holds, see for instance \cite{mazya} or \cite{ericsson} and the literature therein, or focus on the constant and find uniform bounds for certain classes of domains.
+For the latter issue, parametric version of Poincar\'e inequalities are very useful \cite{boulk, unidom, ruiz, thomas}.

-The aim of this note is to provide a proof of a parametric version of Poincar\'e inequality in the o-minimal setting, see Theorem \ref{main}.
+The aim of this note is to provide a proof of a parametric version of Poincar\'e-Friedrichs inequality in the o-minimal setting, see Theorem \ref{main}.
+Definable sets can be considered as generalizations of semialgebraic or subanalytic sets.
+The theory of o-minimal structures, which sits at the intersections of model theory, geometry, and analysis, is very adequate to perform analysis on singular sets.
+Thanks to their "tameness" the o-minimal structures provide a sufficiently large playground for applicable finite dimensional variational and numerical analysis (especially in semialgebraic setting).

 This is a part of our project to carry out the theory of Sobolev spaces on definable domains, with possibly singular boundary.
-In the previous papers we proved the Poincar\'e-Wirtinger inequality on subanalytic sets \cite{pi_vv}, studied the trace operator on $W^{1,p}(M)$, where $M$ is a bounded subanalytic submanifold of $\R^n$, in the case where $p$ is large \cite{trace}, and showed density of compactly supported functions in the kernel of the trace operator.
+In foregoing papers, we proved a version of Poincar\'e-Wirtinger inequality on subanalytic sets \cite{pi_vv}, studied the trace operator on $W^{1,p}(M)$ in the case where $p$ is large and $M$ is a bounded subanalytic submanifold of $\R^n$ \cite{trace}, and showed density of compactly supported functions in the kernel of the trace operator for such Sobolev spaces.
 Such a manifold $M$ may of course admit singularities in its closure which are not metrically conical.
+Some other interesting inequalities on singular subanalytic domains were investigated in \cite{bos1, bos2, thierry}.
+The advantage of working with o-minimal structures is that no extra ad hoc assumption on the metric geometry of the domains or on their boundaries is needed.

-Definable sets can be considered as generalizations of semialgebraic or subanalytic sets.
-The theory of o-minimal structures, which sits at the intersections of model theory, geometry, and analysis, is very adequate to perform analysis on singular sets.
-We first notice that since definable sets are at least $\Cc^1$ manifolds almost everywhere, one can define a trace operator which is bounded for the $L^p_{loc}$ topology on the complement of a negligible subset of the boundary of the domain.
-It enables us to show a version of Poincar\'e inequality which is valid on every definable domain $\Omega$ which is bounded in one direction for every element $u\in W^{1,p}(\Omega)$ that vanishes on the boundary in the trace sense.
+Some generalizations of Poincar\'e-Friedrichs inequality were given for example in \cite{pf, pf-w12}.
+Although the boundary of a domain which is definable in an o-minimal structure may admit singularities, it must be an at least $\Cc^1$ manifold almost everywhere.
+We rely on it to define a trace operator which is continuous in the $L^p_{loc}$ topology on the complement of a negligible subset of the boundary of the domain.
+This enables us to show a version of Poincar\'e-Friedrichs inequality which is valid on every definable domain $\Omega$ which is bounded in one direction for every element $u\in W^{1,p}(\Omega)$ that vanishes on the boundary in the trace sense.

 It is a very interesting problem to study the extent to which the best constant of Poincar\'e inequality is related to the geometry of the domain, especially when singularities arise in its boundary.
 We show that there exists a uniform constant for every definable family of domains (i.e., definable with respect to parameters) of bounded volume.